NixOS/nix.dev/source/concepts/flakes.md

 At the same time, flakes have [fundamental architectural issues](flakes-controversy) and a number of [problems with the implementation](https://github.com/NixOS/nix/issues?q=is%3Aissue+is%3Aopen+label%3Aflakes+sort%3Areactions-%2B1-desc), and there is no coordinated effort to resolve them systematically.
 There are also still many [open design questions around the `nix` command line interface](https://github.com/NixOS/nix/issues?q=is%3Aissue+is%3Aopen+label%3Anew-cli+sort%3Areactions-%2B1-desc), some of which are currently being worked on.

-While flakes reduce complexity in some regards, they also introduce some with additional mechanisms.
+While flakes reduce complexity in some regards, they also introduce some complexity with additional mechanisms.
 You will have to learn more about the system to fully understand how it works.

 Other than that, and below the surface of the flake schema, Nix and the Nix language work exactly the same in both cases.
 In principle, the same level of reproducibility can be achieved with or without flakes.
 In particular, the process of adding software to {term}`Nixpkgs` or maintaining {term}`NixOS` modules and configurations is not affected by flakes at all.
-There is also no evidence that flakes could help solving the scalability challenges of either.
+There is also no evidence that flakes could help solve the scalability challenges of either.

 Finally, there are downsides to relying on [experimental features][experimental feature] in general: